Ritten11/drylab_iGEM2021_ART/README.md

 ## Step 3
 Step 3 is covered in `Performing_ART_analysis.ipynb`.
 All the Machine Learning used for our project is covered in this step.
 The produced model is thoroughly analysed to give some insights on how well the model will be able to generalise to new data.
-Furthermore, the predicted corrected activity of the tested samples is saved to `Filled_sample_list.csv`.
+Furthermore, the predicted corrected activity of the tested samples is saved to `ART_out/filled_sample_list.csv`.
-Finally, 30 exploitative recommendations are saved to `Exploit_reccomend.csv` and 30 explorative recommendations are saved to `Explor_reccomend.csv`.
+Finally, 30 exploitative recommendations are saved to `ART_out/exploit_reccomend.csv` and 30 explorative recommendations are saved to `ART_out/explor_reccomend.csv`.